In addition to the provisions in the legislation as regards collective redundancies your employer

 How to apply

-redundancy lump sum due to you.
+pay the redundancy lump sum due to you.

 If your employer has not paid your redundancy lump sum, you should apply to